Glenariff Forest Park

-Glenariff Forest Park caters for many outdoor activities including walking, caravanning and horse riding.
+Glenariff Forest Park is open to the public and caters for many outdoor activities including walking, horse riding and touring.
 It has picnic and barbeque areas as well as a tea house.
-Special events can be arranged by permit.
-Guided walks for school groups may be booked, subject to availability of forest guides.

-Glenariff Forest Park caravan site is open from Friday 16 March 2018 until Sunday 30 September 2018.
+Glenariff Forest Park touring site is open from Friday 13 March until Wednesday 30 September 2020, Note that there are no facilities for tents.
+View the touring charges:

 Trails at Glenariff Forest Park